IOM X: Bangladesh

 In October 2017, IOM X premiered a video series to help aspirant Bangladeshi migrants obtain the right documentation before the leave home for work.
 IOM X research found that many Bangladeshis were at risk of deception after going abroad for employment due to not having the right visas and work permits from their broker.

 Productions

 Open Doors

 Open doors: Singapore (January 2017) A video drama following the story of Lisa, a Filipina domestic worker in Singapore, and the abuse she suffers at the hand of her abusive employer.
-By October 2017, the video had 155 million views.

 Unexpected Victim

 Unexpected Victim (January 2018) This short film was part of a broader campaign to help combat human trafficking for sexual exploitation.
 The film was created by Australian producer Dejan Rasik.

 Prisana

 Prisana (September 2015) A short film based in Thailand, Prisana aimed at bringing the issue of modern slavery in the fishing industry to a young audience.
-The film was directed by Thai director and actor, Ananda Everingham.
+The film was directed by Thai director and actor Ananda Everingham.